Master's Degree in Data and Design.

 Master's Degree in Data and Design

 Can design help transform information into knowledge?
-Taking the Master in Data & Design represents a practical experience about designing information and creating a change for the better.
+The Master in Data & Design is a hands on experience about crafting information and making a change.

 Master's Degree in Data and Design.